Permutation entropy for dynamic regime changes

 In this example there is a rather obvious transition to strongly chaotic motion at r ≈ 3.855.
 However, there is also a subtle transition to weak chaos at r ≈ 3.847.
 This transition is barely visible in the timeseries, and in fact many of the timeseries statistical properties remain identical.

-Using a simpler change metric
+Using a simple change metric

-Now, let's compute and various indicators and their changes, focusing on the permutation entropy as an indicator.
+Now, let's compute various indicators and their changes, focusing on the permutation entropy as an indicator.
 We use order 4 here, because we know that to detect changes in a period m we would need an order ≥ m+1 permutation entropy.

 using TransitionsInTimeseries, ComplexityMeasures